dmill-bz/gremlin-php/README.md

 DBUSER=<username> DBPASS=<password> phpunit src/tests/
 ```

-Using env variables allows us to pass these arguments to a CI environment if needed
+Using env variables allows us to pass these arguments to a CI environment if needed.